RayanaSales/RayanaSales/README.md

-Hi, I'm Rayana Sales, a passionate software developer and tech enthusiast.
+Hello, World! 👋🌍  I'm Rayana Sales, a passionate software developer and tech enthusiast.
 With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
 I currently work as a Senior Software Developer at ThoughtWorks, where I was able to develop my skills related to quality, software security, soft skills, and sense of leadership. </br>

-### 🎓 Education

-I hold a degree in Systems Analysis and Development from the Instituto Federal de Pernambuco.
-Currently, I am furthering my education by getting certifications in the [Epic React Course](https://epicreact.dev/) by [Kent C. Dodds](https://kentcdodds.com/#intro).
-Kent is one of the React Contributors Team Members.
-With this course, I am learning advanced React techniques directly from a developer involved with the development of React itself.
-I have been accumulating experiences and innovations in Porto digital do Recife in a global scale, thus becoming a more complete software developer.
-I live to learn.

 ### 🔭 What I am Looking for Going Forward?
 I’m looking to engage in multicultural environments as I want to continue facing challenges related to management and coordination in an international context, in addition to contributing to solutions that have a significant impact on a global scale.
-It would be a dream to have the opportunity to work developing or contributing to artificial intelligences projects.

 ### 💻 Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)